hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

 + Modeling MNIST digits w/ a DBM
   + learning w/ 3 hidden layers of features entirely unsupervised (see diagram)
-  + top two layers forming a RBM whose energy landscape should model the low dimensional manifolds of the digits
+  + top two layers forming an RBM whose energy landscape should model the low dimensional manifolds of the digits
   + the network learns a density model for unlabeled digit images
   + generating from the model $\to$ get things that look like real digits of all classes
   + hidden features really help w/ digit discrimination?